Azure-Samples/blockchain/Troubleshooting.md

 ## Common Questions
 ##### Q: I'm seeing the following message: <i>"The action failed.
 Please check your input or code and try again.
 Your administrator can use RequestId <request id> to look up details in Application Insights."</i> What could be wrong?

-A: <INSERT HERE>
+A: This error indicates a failure to submit the contract to the blockchain, including both the creation of the contract or taking an action on a contract.
+One common cause is an invalid input to the solidity function, such as supplying an int when the parameter specifies an array.
+Another could be that the function is hitting a revert or an assert, causing a gas estimation failure.
+In this case, please check the logic of your solidity contract file.

+In any case, please follow the instructions [here](#logs) to take a look at the logs to understand what's going on.

 ##### Q: I'm seeing the following message: <i>"This may take some time.
 Your administrator can use RequestId <request id> to look up details in Application Insights."</i> What could be wrong?

-A: Follow the instructions [here](#logs) to take a look at the logs to understand what could be going on.
+A: This error generally means that some component is taking a long time to process, whether that is the underlying blockchain or a processing failure.
+Causes can vary - please follow the instructions [here](#logs) to take a look at the logs to understand what's going on.

 ##### Q: I'm seeing the following message: <i>"There are no events identified from this action.
 Please update your code to add an event for this action and try again."</i> What could be wrong?